 My father (1928-2008) had always been a very healthy man.
 He worked hard, loved his family, and his favorite thing in all the world was to bowl.
 He had bowled as a teenager.

-His family doctor prescribed pain meds.
+His family doctor prescribed pain medicine.
 Those drugs only exacerbated his condition.
 Making him drowsy all day interfered with his sleep at night.
-His pain was replaced with increased numbness, lethargy, clouded thinking, and depression.
+His pain was replaced with increased painful neuropathy symptoms, lethargy, clouded thinking, and depression.
 He tried a series of drugs to no avail.
 Finally, I had to take matters into my own hands and invent something for him.

-I knew that I had to address his pain without merely closing off nerve function which would only exchange pain for numbness.
+I knew that I had to address his pain without merely closing off nerve function which would only exchange pain for other painful neuropathy symptoms.
 I also had to strengthen his calf muscles, and I had to increase blood flow to his feet to bring in more oxygen and remove toxins.
 This solution also had to give him energy and overcome his depressed mood.
 It also had to be easy to use, or he would not use it.

 I came up with a vastly improved version of a TENS device that measured his actual nerve function and delivered a compensating signal that adapted to his particular condition at that time, even able to adapt during his 30-minute treatment.

 This solved his problem!
-His numbness went away, his pain went away, he could walk normally, his sleep improved and as my mother reported: “He became his old happy self again”.
+His nerve pain went away, his painful symptoms went away, he could walk normally, his sleep improved and as my mother reported: “He became his old happy self again”.
 Most importantly to him, he went back to his weekly bowling league.

-By the way, now that I am 72 years old, I developed some neuropathy symptoms myself, but I am completely symptom free by using the ReBuilder once or twice a month.
+By the way, now that I am 72 years old, I developed some nerve pain symptoms myself, but I am completely symptom-free by using the ReBuilder® once or twice a month.